List of The Return of the Condor Heroes characters: The Condor

-The Divine Condor (神鵰 (shéndiāo)) is a giant eagle-like creature living alone in a valley and a former companion of the swordsman Dugu Qiubai.
-After roaming the land for years and failing to find someone who can rival him in swordplay, Dugu Qiubai came to a cave near a forest and spent the rest of his life there as a hermit.
+The Divine Condor is a giant eagle-like creature living alone in a valley and a former companion of the swordsman Dugu Qiubai.
+After roaming the land for years and failing to find someone who can rival him in swordsmanship, Dugu Qiubai came to a cave near a forest and spent the rest of his life there as a hermit.
 Several years after his death, the Condor encounters Yang Guo by coincidence while he was fighting with a giant serpent.
-Yang Guo learns Dugu Qiubai's swordplay techniques from the Condor.
+Yang Guo learns Dugu Qiubai's swordsmanship from the Condor.
 As he has lost his right arm, Yang Guo trains relentlessly and overcomes his disability to use Dugu Qiubai's Heavy Iron Sword with only one arm.
-After accomplishing a high level of proficiency in swordplay, Yang Guo ventures out with the Condor to search for Xiaolongnü and reunite with her.
+After accomplishing a high level of proficiency in swordsmanship, Yang Guo ventures out with the Condor to search for Xiaolongnü and reunite with her.